 Cord blood and cord lining banking

-You may have heard, seen or read about cord blood and cord lining banking either through google search, social media, leaflets at the clinics or even during your prenatal check-ups.
+You may have heard, seen or read about cord blood and cord lining banking either through internet search, social media, leaflets at the clinics or even during your prenatal check-ups.
 Even your parents may have shared it with you at some point.
 That being said, do you know what exactly is cord blood and cord lining and for what purpose we bank them?

 What is cord blood and cord lining¹?